Mission

 Is the start date flexible?

-Generally, the fellowship start date is firm in order to coordinate orientations and to have the desired amount of overlap of fellows from one year to the next.
-The first couple of weeks are generally spent completing Orientation activities, allowing for a smooth and gradual transition.
-Exceptional circumstances should be discussed at the time of applying with the site director of the specific site(s) who will make an effort to accommodate unique schedule requests, if possible.
+Generally, the fellowship start date is July 1st in order to coordinate orientation.
+A start date of August 1st is also possible by mutual agreement.
+Exceptional circumstances should be discussed at the time of applying with the program director who will make an effort to accommodate unique schedule requests, if possible.

 What are the salary and benefits?